Huegoxaga/notes/cloud-services/aws.md

 - The access log is the custom log that can be used to store cutomized formatted log.
   - It support log with `CLF`, `JSON`, `CSV`, and `XML` format.
   - only the `$context` variable can be used to access requrest info.

+## Amazon Certificate Manager

+- Certificates from ACM cannot be downloaded used to on the server unless it is private CAs generated from ACM.

 ## Sagemaker